nbrest/kamehouse/kamehouse-media/README.md

 ### Playlists folder structure

-- Create 3 separate directories under `/playlists`:
+- Create 2 separate directories under `/playlists`:

-    - `video-kamehouse-windows`: If the media server is a windows box, put the playlists here that will be accessed by a kamehouse instance running locally on the media server

-    - `video-kamehouse-linux`: If the media server is a linux box, put the playlists here that will be accessed by a kamehouse instance running locally on the media server
+    - `video-kamehouse-local`: Put the playlists here to be accessed by kamehouse instances running on the media server which will access the video files locally

     - `video-kamehouse-remote`: Put the playlists here to be accessed by kamehouse instances running on all other servers except the media server.
-These instances will access the video files remotely
+These instances will access the video files remotely, most likely through `http`

 ### Playlist categories

 - The playlists in each of those directories need to be divided into `categories`, and each category is a folder.
-For example under `video-kamehouse-windows` you could have the subfolders `anime`, `cartoons`, `futbol`, `movies`, `series`, `tennis`
+For example under `video-kamehouse-local` you could have the subfolders `anime`, `cartoons`, `futbol`, `movies`, `series`, `tennis`

 - Put all the `m3u` for each category in the proper folder.
 For example you could **(and should!)** have a `dragonball.m3u` playlist under `anime`